w3c/testtwf-website/CONTRIBUTING.md

 This website is currently built using [GitHub Pages][gh-pages] which itself relies on [Jekyll][jekyll].
 This automatically transforms the content of this repository into a [static website hosted on GitHub][github-io].
-We now have a [temporary domain][staging] pointing to it.
+We now have the [testthewebforward.org domain][testtwf-org] pointing to it.

 ### Running Jekyll locally

-Installing the [same version of Jekyll][install-jekyll] used by GitHub Pages along with all of its dependencies is a one0liner.
+Installing the [same version of Jekyll][install-jekyll] used by GitHub Pages along with all of its dependencies is a one liner.
 From the project's directory, just run:

     $  gem install github-pages